bahadraksakal/Hamming-Code-Genarator-With-Gui-2.-Sinif-Bilgisayar-Mimarisi-Dersi-Proje-Odevi/README.md

 #### [EN]

-## 2\.
-My Spring Semester Computer Architecture Course Project Assignment
+## 2nd Grade Spring Semester Computer Architecture Course Project Assignment

 1. ### Technology and Languages Used in the Project: